rendered-obsolete/rendered-obsolete.github.io/_drafts/2018/dotnet.md

 ## Appveyor

+[Appveyor](https://www.appveyor.com/) can be used for both Windows and Linux builds.

-After adding the project via the web interface either commiting an empty `appveyor.yml` or clicking __NEW BUILD__ will trigger a build and tests.
+After adding the project via the web interface, either commiting an empty `appveyor.yml` or clicking __NEW BUILD__ will trigger a build and tests.

 ```
 msbuild "C:\projects\nng-netcore\nng.NETCore.sln" /verbosity:minimal /logger:"C:\Program Files\AppVeyor\BuildAgent\Appveyor.MSBuildLogger.dll"